ckwalters/open-ephys-shuttle-drive-hippocampus/README.md

 # open-ephys-shuttle-drive-hippocampus
-Open Ephys 16 tetrode <a href="https://github.com/open-ephys/shuttle-drive">ShuttleDrive</a> modified for bilateral hippocampal recording in mice
+Open Ephys 16 tetrode <a href="https://github.com/open-ephys/shuttle-drive">ShuttleDrive</a> modified for bilateral hippocampal recording in mice <br>
 Targeted to dorsal CA1